fybrik/fybrik/site/docs/get-started/quickstart.md

 {% endif %}
 ```

+[^1]:Fybrik version 0.6.0 and lower should use cert-manager 1.2.0
-[^1]: Refer to the [documentation](https://github.com/fybrik/arrow-flight-module/blob/master/README.md#register-as-a-fybrik-module) of arrow-flight-module for other versions
+[^2]: Refer to the [documentation](https://github.com/fybrik/arrow-flight-module/blob/master/README.md#register-as-a-fybrik-module) of arrow-flight-module for other versions